Fundação Joana Vasconcelos’s mission is to support those who make Art their path.

 Fundação Joana Vasconcelos aims to preserve the artist’s work and the promotion and development of arts and cultural education.
 Therefore, it is creating a collection of Joana Vasconcelos’s works, as well as other artists’, together with the preservation of the artist’s archive.
 Furthermore, the foundation awards grants and collaborates on other organisations’s projects and initiatives.
 Simultaneously, the foundation has charitable purposes and supports causes that are relevant to the society.

 Joana Vasconcelos was born in 1971.
 She lives and works in Lisbon.
 She has exhibited regularly since the mid-1990s.
-After her participation in the 51st International Art Exhibition – la Biennale di Venezia in 2005, her work became known internationally.
-Recent highlights of her career include Trafaria Praia, project for the Pavilion of Portugal at the 55th International Art Exhibition – la Biennale di Venezia (2013); a solo exhibition at the Château de Versailles, France (2012); participation in the group exhibition ‘The World Belongs to You’ at the Palazzo Grassi/François Pinault Foundation, Venice (2011); and her first retrospective, held at the Museu Coleção Berardo, Lisbon (2010).
+Her work became known internationally after her participation in the 51st Venice Biennale in 2005, with the work A Noiva [The Bride] (2001-05).
+She was the first woman and the youngest artist to exhibit at the Palace of Versailles, in 2012.
+Recent highlights of her career include a solo exhibition at Guggenheim Museum Bilbao, the project Trafaria Praia, for the Pavilion of Portugal at the 55th Venice Biennale; the participation in the group exhibition The World Belongs to You at the Palazzo Grassi/François Pinault Foundation, Venice (2011); and her first retrospective, held at the Museu Coleção Berardo, Lisbon (2010).

-Vasconcelos has had solo exhibitions and projects at the 56th International Art Exhibition – la Biennale di Venezia (2015); Waddesdon Manor - The Rothschild Foundation, Buckinghamshire, United Kingdom (2015); Manchester Art Gallery (2014); Tel Aviv Museum of Art (2013); Palácio Nacional da Ajuda, Lisbon (2013); CENTQUATRE, Paris (2012); Kunsthallen Brandts, Odense, Denmark (2011); Es Baluard, Palma de Mallorca, Spain (2009); Pinacoteca do Estado de São Paulo (2008); Palazzo Nani Bernardo Lucheschi, Venice (2007); The New Art Gallery Walsall, England (2007), CaixaForum, Barcelona (2006); Passage du Désir/BETC EURO RSCG, Paris (2005); Centro Andaluz de Arte Contemporáneo, Seville, Spain (2003), Museu da Eletricidade, Lisbon (2001); and the Museu de Arte Contemporânea de Serralves, Porto, Portugal (2000).
+She has had solo exhibitions and projects at Yorkshire Sculpture Park, West Bretton, United Kingdom (2020); MAAM - MassArt Art Museum, Boston, USA (2020); Kunsthal Rotterdam (2019); Museu de Serralves, Porto (2019); Musée d'Art Moderne et Contemporain, Strasbourg, France (2018); ARoS Aarhus Kunstmuseum, Aarhus, Denmark (2016); 56th International Art Exhibition – la Biennale di Venezia, Italy (2015); Waddesdon Manor - The Rothschild Foundation, Buckinghamshire, United Kingdom (2015); Manchester Art Gallery, United Kingdom (2014); Tel Aviv Museum of Art, Israel (2013); Palácio Nacional da Ajuda, Lisbon, Portugal (2013); CENTQUATRE, Paris, France (2012); Kunsthallen Brandts, Odense, Denmark (2011); Es Baluard, Palma de Mallorca, Spain (2009); Pinacoteca do Estado de São Paulo, Brazil (2008); Palazzo Nani Bernardo Lucheschi, Venice, Italy (2007); The New Art Gallery Walsall, England (2007), CaixaForum, Barcelona, Spain (2006); Passage du Désir/BETC EURO RSCG, Paris, France (2005); Centro Andaluz de Arte Contemporáneo, Seville, Spain (2003), Museu da Eletricidade, Lisbon, Portugal (2001); and the Museu de Arte Contemporânea de Serralves, Porto, Portugal (2000).

-Vasconcelos has participated in numerous group exhibitions, including at the Museo Thyssen-Bornemisza, Madrid (2015); Kulturhuset Stadsteatern, Stockholm (2014); FRAC Bourgogne, Dijon, France (2013); ARTIUM, Vitoria-Gasteiz, Spain (2012); the National Museum of Women in the Arts, Washington, DC (2011); Fundação Calouste Gulbenkian, Lisbon (2010); Garage Center for Contemporary Culture, Moscow (2009); FRAC Île-de-France/Le Plateau, Paris (2008); MUDAM, Luxembourg City (2007); Istanbul Modern (2006); MUSAC, Léon, Spain (2005), Stenersenmuseet, Oslo (2004), MARCO, Vigo, Spain (2003), Műcsarnok, Budapest (2002), and the XXVI Bienal de Arte de Pontevedra, Spain (2000).
+She has participated in numerous group exhibitions, including at the Museo di Roma - Palazzo Braschi, Rome, Italy (2016); Museo Nacional Thyssen-Bornemisza, Madrid, Spain (2015); Kulturhuset Stadsteatern, Stockholm, Sweden (2014); FRAC Bourgogne, Dijon, France (2013); ARTIUM, Vitoria-Gasteiz, Spain (2012); the National Museum of Women in the Arts, Washington, DC, USA (2011); Fundação Calouste Gulbenkian, Lisbon, Portugal (2010); Garage Center for Contemporary Culture, Moscow, Russia (2009); FRAC Île-de-France/Le Plateau, Paris, France (2008); MUDAM, Luxembourg City (2007); Istanbul Modern, Turkey (2006); MUSAC, Léon, Spain (2005); Stenersenmuseet, Oslo (2004); MARCO, Vigo, Spain (2003); Műcsarnok, Budapest (2002); and the XXVI Bienal de Arte de Pontevedra, Spain (2000).

 Vasconcelos’s work has been featured in many books.
-Recent highlights include Joana Vasconcelos: Material World (Thames & Hudson, 2015); Nature Morte by Michael Petry (Thames & Hudson, 2013); Sculpture Now by Anna Moszynska (Thames & Hudson, 2013); The Naked Nudeby Frances Borzello (Thames & Hudson, 2012); Arte Portuguesa: História Essencial by Paulo Pereira (Temas e Debates e Círculo de Leitores, 2011); Tactile: High Touch Visuals, edited bySven Ehmann, Matthias Huebner and Robert Klanten (Gestalten, 2009); and Regard sur la sculpture contemporaine by Gérard Xuriguera (FVW, 2008).
+Recent highlights include Joana Vasconcelos: Material World (Thames & Hudson, 2015); L'Art Contemporain, by Éloi Rousseau (Larousse, 2015); The Twenty First Century Art Book (Phaidon, 2014); XXL Art: When Artists Think Big (Prestel, 2014); Nature Morte, by Michael Petry (Thames & Hudson, 2013); Sculpture Now, by Anna Moszynska (Thames & Hudson, 2013); Le Dictionnaire Universel des Femmes Créatrices (Des Femmes, 2013); The Naked Nude, by Frances Borzello (Thames & Hudson, 2012); Arte Portuguesa: História Essencial, by Paulo Pereira (Temas e Debates e Círculo de Leitores, 2011); Tactile: High Touch Visuals, by Sven Ehmann, Matthias Huebner e Robert Klanten (Gestalten, 2009); and Regard sur la sculpture contemporaine, de Gérard Xuriguera (FVW, 2008).